 Lucky bamboo grows both in soil and in water, but it is best kept in soil.
 It is an ideal plant for offices without an excess of natural light.
 Lucky Bamboo belongs to the hardiness growing zones of 10–11.
-(Related read: USDA Hardiness Zones for Plants and Edible Gardens)
+If you want to learn more about what plants grow best where we recommend you read our guide on USDA Hardiness Zones for Plants and Edible Gardens.

 Other Names:Ribbon plant, ribbon Dracaena, Chinese water bamboo, curly bamboo, Sander's dracaena, Belgian evergreen